top of page

-During the holidays you may find yourself away from home base for a few days.
-When you're away, it can be harder to avoid your allergens because you may depend on others to buy, prepare and serve you food.
+Over the holidays you may find yourself away from home for a few days and it can be harder to avoid allergens — you may depend on others to buy, prepare, and serve you food.
 Staying safe will require some research, some planning, lots of communicating, and at times, some creative problem solving.

-Sharing some 'best of' tips that can help you stay safe during your holiday travels.
+Sharing some 'best of' tips that can help you stay safe away from home during the holidays.

 When you travel by car...